raptorbox/raptorbox.github.io/docs/pages/documentation/getting-started.md

 ### Requirements

-1. Raptor requires a minimum of 4GB of RAM to run slightly.
+1. Raptor requires a minimum of 2-4GB of RAM to run slightly.
-2. Ubuntu 16.04 or later
+2. Ubuntu, at least 16.04

 ### Required software